liferay/liferay-docs/devGuide/en/chapters/13-plugin-security.markdown

 At the start of plugin developement, you may not have a clear picture of all the aspects of the portal you'll need to access, and that's fine.
-In fact, we suggest you go ahead and develop your plugin first and address plugin security afterwards.
+In fact, we suggest you go ahead and develop your plugin first and address your plugin's PACL later.
+But, as you develop your plugin there are some common security pitfalls, highlighted in the next section, that we'll show you how to avoid.
+After you develop your plugin you'll dig whole-heartedly into security management by generating and fine-tuning you plugin's PACL.
+Don't worry, we'll guide you through it.

 If you're developing a plugin as part of a free app, writing a PACL for your plugin and enabling the security manager are optional, and you can skip this